Prunoideae/web-rwkv-axum/docs/infer/readme.md

 ## Inference API

-So inference is here. `web-rwkv-axum`'s inference is more like something you'd expect from a normal infer loop, you have states, transformers, samplers etc.
+So inference is here. `web-rwkv-axum`'s inference is more like something you'd expect from a normal infer loop: you have states, transformers, samplers etc.

 To ensure the efficiency of inference and reduce the payload when inferring, `web-rwkv-axum` lets you to construct needed components via other APIs, and finally assemble them into an infer pipeline which should suit your need in most of the cases.

-So, in an infer request, `web-rwkv-axum` will do as the following:
+So, in an infer request, `web-rwkv-axum` will do the following:

-1. Exams the params to ensure things are correctly assembled.
+1. Examine the params to ensure things are correctly assembled.
 2. Start the infer loop.
 3. Update the `logits transformers`/`sampler` specified by the request with the prompt.
 4. If any of them is exhausted, response with error since infer will be impossible to start.